bachiisagi/bachiisagi/README.md

 <p align="center">
 c+h is always okay and encouraged, i promise i dont bite. i love making friends, so please int
 <p align="center">
-half of the people in the DR area tick me off so i have a lot hidden/blocked, but if youre hidden its for a good reason.
+half of the people in the DR(+mha if ur from there) area tick me off so i have a lot hidden/blocked, but if youre hidden its for a good reason.
 <p align="center">
 keep your drama away from me, i have no interest in it, but i WILL call you out if you're being an ass. also, it's called safe server for a reason, don't be a huge freak in public chat, i just find it unnecessary and weird
 <p align="center">